SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Architecture and Hyperparameter

 \section{Architecture and Hyperparameter}

-\proj uses a 2-layer MLP with ReLU activation for the encoding of structural features and supports three set neural encoders including mean pooling, LSTM, and attention.
+\proj uses a 2-layer MLP with ReLU activation for encoding structural features and supports three set neural encoders, including mean pooling, LSTM, and attention.
 LSTM interprets elements to be aggregated in a set as a sequence \cite{hamilton2017inductive}; attention first calculates soft attention scores for elements in a set and then performs attention-score-weighted average pooling.
 The hidden dimension of all parameterized layers is set to 96.
-Lastly, hidden representations of joined node sets are fed into a 2-layer MLP classifier for final predictions.
+Lastly, hidden representations of query-level joined node sets are fed into a 2-layer MLP classifier for final predictions.

-For the implementation of set samplers, the walk-based sampler builds on the sampling function from \texttt{SubGAcc}\footnote{\url{https://github.com/VeritasYin/subg_acc}} library developed by the authors, which also provides the support for efficient structural feature hashing and index remapping.
+The walk-based sampler builds on the sampling function from \texttt{SubGAcc}\footnote{\url{https://github.com/VeritasYin/subg_acc}} library developed by the authors, which also provides the support for efficient structural feature compression and index remapping.
 The metric-based sampler is adopted from fast PPR approximation in \cite{bojchevski2020scaling}.

-For link and relation prediction, we follow the inductive setting: only partial samples will be used for training.
+We follow the inductive setting for link and relation prediction: only partial samples will be used for training.
 Over the training graph, we randomly select 5\% links as positive training queries, each paired with $k$-many negative samples ($k=10$ by default).
-We mask these links and use the remaining 95\% links to compute structural features for each node in the split training set via structure encoder.
-For \texttt{vessel}, as the input graph is very sparse, we first sort the nodes in training set by their degree and then randomly pick 5\% nodes to obtain edges of their 3-hop induced subgraphs for training and the rest reserved for constructing structural features.
+We mask these links and use the remaining 95\% links to compute each node's structural features in the split training set via structure encoder.
+For \texttt{vessel}, as the input graph is very sparse, we first sort the nodes in training set by their degree and then randomly pick 5\% nodes to obtain edges of their 2-hop induced subgraphs for training and the rest reserved for structural feature construction.
 For higher-order pattern prediction, we use the given graph before timestamp $t$ to sample node sets and encode their structural features.
 The model parameters are optimized by triplets provided in the training set.
-No node features are used in \proj, except for \texttt{vessel} where normalized physical locations of each node are attached after its structural features.
+No node features are used in \proj, except for \texttt{vessel} where normalized physical locations of each node are attached after its structural features and similarly for contextual features in \texttt{click}.